Who We Are

-- A sustainable community is one that protects the benefits of natural resources, both local and global, while maintaining a strong local economy.
+To create a sustainable community that protects our natural resources, both local and global, while maintaining a strong local economy.

 To promote smart land use and efficient urban planning practices that help protect the environment and result in lower costs for public services, health care, and energy.

 To foster the mindset of reducing consumption and waste so that we can protect natural resources and foster economic self-sufficiency in the community.

 Art Holmberg, Chair

 Bill Boehmke, Vice-Chair

 Dianna Goodwin, Secretary & Co-Chair, Housing & Urban Planning Committee

 Louise Golub, Co-Chair, Climate & Energy Committee